 Error and fault codes help a technician diagnose issues with the portable air conditioner.
-If the unit is displaying an error, check the chart below for possible error code resolutions:
+If the unit is displaying an error, check the charts below for possible error code resolutions:

 E0 | Indicates incoming power issues, such as a low voltage condition or excessive power consumption. |